Quantum-Optics-LKB/PhaseUtils/paper/paper.md

 # Authors contribution

-T.A wrote the original code and is the main maintainer, M.B has contributed on the vortex detection and classification routines.
+T.A wrote the original code and is the main maintainer, M.B was the main contributor on `velocity`.
 Q.G supervised the project.

 # References